hidetana18/MonteCarloAnalysis-FantasyBasketball/README.md

 Final project for Harvard's Applied Math 207: Stochastic Methods for Data Analysis, Inference, and Optimization, Spring 2016.

-By: Xingchi Dai, Andy Shi, Hyungmok Son, Hidenori Tanaka
+I (Hidenori Tanaka) worked on this project in collaboration with Xingchi Dai, Andy Shi, and Hyungmok Son.

 ---